-4-5 Phonics Ph Children in reception will be learning to: Examples of how to support this: Further develop the skills they need to manage the school day successfully: Carefully explain some of the rules of lining up and queuing, such as not standing too close or touching others.
-Give children simple verbal and visual reminders. lining up and queuing Celebrate, praise and reward children as they develop patience, turn- taking and self-control when they need to line up and wait. mealtimespersonal hygiene Teach and model for children how to eat with good manners in a group, taking turns and being considerate to others.
-F Help individual children to develop good personal hygiene.
-Acknowledge and praise their efforts.
-Provide regular reminders about thorough handwashing and toileting.
-Work with parents and health visitors or the school nurse to help children who are not usually clean and dry through the day.
+Children in reception will be learning to: Examples of how to support this: Further develop the skills they need to manage the school day successfully: • lining up and queuing • mealtimes Carefully explain some of the rules of lining up and queuing, such as not standing too close or touching others.
+Give children simple verbal and visual reminders.
+Celebrate, praise and reward children as they develop patience, turn-taking and self-control when they need to line up and wait.
+Teach and model for children how to eat with good manners in a group, taking turns and being considerate to others.